 Elvis Presley's Viva Las Vegas isn't just a great gambling song, it's the unofficial anthem of Sin City.
 The King covers all the bases with mentions of poker, blackjack, roulette, craps, and one armed bandits, which is an old-school name for slot machines.
 Elvis also pays tribute to the nightlife with references to a thousand pretty women, having a swinging time, and night becoming day.
 The track, which first appeared in the film of the same name, wasn't a huge hit at the time of its release.
 Yet the song has gained popularity and spawned countless covers in the decades since.

-There are so many poker songs out there, you can literally cram your Spotify, Amazon Music, or Apple Music full of them should you wish.
-Everyone also seems have their favorite gambling song, some of which might be a little more obscure than others.
+There are so many songs about gambling out there, you can literally cram your Spotify, Amazon Music, or Apple Music full of them should you wish.
+Everyone has their favorite gambling song – does yours feature on our Top 31 list?

 If your particular favorite didn't make the cut – or even if it did – it's certainly be going to worth joining the discussion on the CardsChat.com forum.
 It's not just poker and casino inspired songs that are up for discussion either, talking points cover everything from general chitchat to the latest poker playing strategies.